The EMpower Initiative

 If you’re interested in discussing membership opportunities, we’d love to hear from you.
 Please contact our membership team for further details.

 EMpower 100 Ethnic Minority Leaders, presented by the FT

-EMpower publishes role model lists annually in partnership with the Financial Times, celebrating 100 BAME business leaders and 30 BAME future leaders who are making great strides in ethnic diversity and inclusion both inside and outside the workplace.
+EMpower publishes role model lists annually in partnership with the Financial Times, celebrating 100 Ethnic Minority Executives, 50 Ethnic Minority Future Leaders, and 20 Advocates who are making great strides in ethnic diversity and inclusion both inside and outside the workplace.
 The lists sit outside of the membership offering, but the two initiatives complement each other, proving that background or ethnicity should not and will not be a barrier to professional success.